InjectiveLabs/docs/source/includes/_architecture.md

 The Injective API supports the Injective Futures API, the 0x Standard Relayer API version 3 \(SRAv3\), and the 0x Standard Coordinator API.

 It also provides abstractions for protocol actions including staking, voting and governance.
-The full specification for these actions can be found [here](#architecture).
+The specification for this API can be found at [api.injective.dev](https://api.injective.dev).

 **Data Layer**
 Injective API nodes also serve as a data layer for external clients.
 Injective provides a data and analytics API which is out-of-the-box compatible with Injective's sample frontend interface.
 Although Injective provides the API server as an in-process service based off BadgerDB communicating over gRPC with the Injective Chain node, developers can provide their own implementions for their custom needs \(e.g. using a relational database for indexed queries\).

-The specification for this API can be found [here](#architecture).

 ## Injective Contracts